A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2026-0552

-CVE-2026-0552 is a stored cross-site scripting vulnerability in the Simple Shopping Cart plugin for WordPress affecting versions up to 5.2.4.
-This article covers the technical details, affected versions, and mitigation.
+CVE-2026-0552 is a stored cross-site scripting vulnerability in the Simple Shopping Cart WordPress plugin that allows authenticated attackers to inject malicious scripts.
+This article covers technical details, affected versions, and mitigation.

 CVE-2026-0552 Overview